 - Any patient approved by the Compassionate Use Board that doesn’t have a medical condition on the list

-Other Information on the Utah Medical Marijuana License Process
+Other Information on the UT Medical Marijuana License Process

 When you get a Utah MMJ Card, there are limits on the type of cannabis you can buy and other rules to discuss.
 We outline such information in this section.

-Qualifying patients can possess a maximum of 113 grams of unprocessed cannabis in 30 days.
-They must also possess no more than 20 grams of total composite THC.
+Qualifying patients can possess a maximum of 113 grams of unprocessed cannabis in 30 days and must also possess no more than 20 grams of total composite THC.

-If you live less than 100 miles from your nearest dispensary, the limits fall.
-You can have a maximum of 56 grams of unprocessed marijuana flower or the 14-day amount prescribed by your QMP in 12 days.
+The limits fall if you live less than 100 miles from your nearest dispensary.
+You can have a maximum of 56 grams of unprocessed marijuana flower or the 14-day amount recommended on the physician’s certification in 12 days.
 You also can’t have more than 10 grams of composite THC in any 12-day period.

-No. According to Proposition 2, you could grow up to six cannabis plants at home.
+No. According to Proposition 2, you could grow six cannabis plants at home.
 However, you had to live more than 100 miles from a licensed dispensary.
-However, lawmakers passed HB3001, which removed permission for home cultivation under any circumstances.
+HB 3001 was an amended version of the Utah Medical Cannabis Act and removed permission for home cultivation under any circumstances.